babelouest/ulfius/API.md

 *Note - broken pipe*

 In some cases, when the client websocket connection is secured via TLS.
 If the connection is already closed, or broken, a `SIGPIPE` signal can occur, leading to a program crash.
-To avoid this issue, you can handle `SIGPIPE` signals using sigaction.
+To avoid this issue, you can handle `SIGPIPE` signals using `sigaction`.

-The following code is a simple example where all SIGPIPE signals are simplky ignored:
+The following code is a simple example where all SIGPIPE signals are simply ignored:

 ```C
 #include <signal.h>